CraftomeCJ/learningJournal/May2022/learningJournal20220506.md

 ## MY GOAL for May

-### Aim to create a personal work flow of writing code from scratch.
+### Aim to create a personal work flow of writing code from scratch

 ==============================================================================